An 8-Factor HJM Model For The Japanese Government Bond Yield Curve, 1974 To 2016: The Impact Of Negative Rates And Smoothing Issues

 Heath, David, Robert A. Jarrow and Andrew Morton," Bond Pricing and the Term Structure of Interest Rates: A New Methodology for Contingent Claim Valuation," Econometrica, 60(1),1992, pp. 77-105.

-Heath, David, Robert A. Jarrow and Andrew Morton, "Easier Done than Said", RISK Magazine, October, 1992.
+Heath, David, Robert A. Jarrow and Andrew Morton, "Easier Done than Said," RISK Magazine, October, 1992.

 Jarrow, Robert A. Modeling Fixed Income Securities and Interest Rate Options, second edition, Stanford University Press, Stanford, 2002.